ek-tereshko/esl/test-server/src/playground/README.md

 # ESL Playground

-ESLPlayground - custom element, that provides an ability of dynamic custom components' attributes change and monitoring the result.
+UIPRoot - custom element, that provides an ability of dynamic custom components' attributes change and monitoring the result.

 ---